 What happens if I miss a dose?

-Since lidocaine injection is used only when needed, you are not likely to be on a dosing schedule.
+Since UAD Caine is used only when needed in a clinical setting, you are not likely to miss a dose.

 What happens if I overdose?